 The Bank has defined and implemented various risk management policies, procedures and standards with an objective to clearly articulate processes and procedural requirements that are binding on all concerned Business groups.
-Credit Policy of the Bank is guided by the objective to build, sustain and maintain a high quality credit portfolio by measurement, monitoring and control of the credit exposures.
-The policy also addresses more granular factors such as diversification of the portfolio across companies, business groups, industries, geographies and sectors.
+Credit Policy of the Bank is guided by the objective to build, sustain and maintain a high quality credit portfolio.
+The policy document lays down broad approaches and guidance for lending to different business segment, besides guidance on credit process, credit risk management, control and monitoring with emphasis on maintaining asset quality as well as risk adjusted return.
+The policy also addresses more granular factors such as diversification of the portfolio across counter parties, business groups, industries, geographies and sectors.
 The policy reflects the Bank's approach towards lending to corporate clients in light of prevailing business environment and regulatory stipulations.

-Bank's Credit Policy also details the standards, processes and systems for growing and maintaining its Retail Assets portfolio.
+Bank's Credit Policy also details the standards for its Retail Assets portfolio.
 The policy also guides the formulation of individual product program guidelines for various retail products.
 Credit policy is reviewed annually in anticipation of or in response to the dynamics of the environment (regulatory & market) in which the Bank operates or to change in strategic direction, risk tolerance, etc. The policy is approved by the Board of Directors of the Bank.